 You receive a pension based on your service and the National Minimum Stipend.
 Your Responsible Body (this could be your diocese or employer) meets the cost of providing your pension.

-We are pleased to announce Clergy pensions will increase by 10.1% from 1 April 2023.
+We are pleased to announce that Clergy pensions will increase on 1 April 2024 by 6.7%.

 You can also find examples of how we calculate your Clergy pension in this appendix.
 Your own pension will be different from these examples, so please use these as a guide only.
 If you would like figures which are accurate for you, please let us know.